takahasi/docker-openrtm/docs/index.md

 # Motivation
 ## Use OpenRTM-aist easier!
-When developing RT-Components(RTC) with high diversity and backwards compatibility, the verication must be carried out by combining versions of various OSs and versions of RT-Middleware.
+When developing RT-Components(RTC), the verication must be carried out by combining versions.
+Various OSs and versions of RT-Middleware...
+Especially, it is serious for high diversity and backwards compatibility.
 It causes to increase costs for building the environment.
-By providing the development environment of RT-Middleware using Docker, we hope to reduce the cost of environmental construction for RTC developers.
+Solve these issues by providing the development environment of RT-Middleware using Docker.
+We hope to reduce the cost of environmental construction for RTC developers.

 ![Architecture of OpenRTM on Docker](img/basic.png)